 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance to counsel for healthcare facilities and physicians on the legal implications of co-management arrangements.
-The panel will review applicable laws, regulations and fair market value considerations to structure the arrangements to meet compliance requirements.
+This CLE course will provide guidance to counsel for healthcare facilities and physicians on the legal implications of co-management arrangements.
+The panel will review applicable laws, regulations, and fair market value considerations to structure the arrangements to meet compliance requirements.